 Like it or not, sleep is an essential piece of the thousand-plus-piece jigsaw puzzle that is our overall wellbeing.

-So it makes sense that pretty much all creatures rest in some way—all living times need time to recover.
+So it makes sense that pretty much all creatures rest in some way—all living things need time to recover.

 How we sleep—well, poorly, or somewhere in-between—is determined by two systems.
 One of the systems is sleep drive (our appetite for rest), and the other is a biological clock that tells our bodies when to sleep.
 For the best possible rest, both systems must work well together.

-Sleep hygiene is a technical term for good sleep habits, aka, a set of behaviours people can adopt to get better sleep.
+Sleep hygiene is a technical term for good sleep habits, aka, a set of behaviors people can adopt to get better sleep.